jali/dotfiles/README.md

-# automate-tmux-byobu
+# My dot files

-Setup multiple pane and multiple window sessions in terminal using tmux and byobu
+A collection of dot files and other configuration and installation stuff that I need on a fresh machine